Probate Q&A Series

 1. Detailed Answer

 In North Carolina, you must meet specific requirements and follow set procedures to contest a will.
-First, confirm you qualify as an heir at law or a devisee under a prior will.
+First, confirm you qualify as an interested person, such as an heir at law or a devisee under a prior will.
 Under N.C.G.S. § 28A-2-1, heirs at law include spouses, children, parents and other blood relatives.
-If you believe the written will fails to recognize your legal share, you can challenge it.
+If you believe the written will is invalid and that you would inherit under intestacy or a prior will, you can challenge it.

 Next, identify the grounds for contesting the will.
 Common grounds include: